SciML/SciMLBook/hw1/hints.md

 * Part 4: Remember that the eigenvalues of `α * M` are α times the eigenvalues of M, and the problem says the eigenvalues are positive.

+*  Part 4
+Better wording: create a new dynamical system that converges to a value x_e such that g(x_e) = 0.

 ## Problem 2:
 * Part 1: If you do part 1 as a Julia program (rather than as text), then Part 1 and Part 2 are the same.
 There really is no part 1.